tabrindle/install-subset/README.md

 - battery
 - patience

-With install subsets, you can cleverly avoid some devDependencies in certain contexts.
+You can cleverly avoid some devDependencies in certain contexts.
 For example, on a CI server where you are simply building an artifact, you do not need to install dependencies like eslint, karma, or other testing frameworks.
-With a busy or sharedserver, you can shave precious time off of each build this way.
+With a busy or shared server, you can shave precious time off of each build this way.

 ## Installation

 `npm install -g install-subset`

 ## Usage

 Add something like to your package.json:
 ```
-"installSubsets": {
+"subsets": {
 	"build": {
 		"whitelist": [
-			"dotenv",
+			"babel-cli",
-			"prettier"
+            "dotenv"
 		]
 	},
 	"test": {